David Bohnett Foundation: Fund for Los Angeles

 The David Bohnett Foundation Fund for Los Angeles provides support to local organizations that are working to better the civic and cultural lives of people living in Los Angeles.
 These grants are made under the initiative of either David Bohnett or the David Bohnett Foundation.
-As of 2021, the foundation has disbursed over $72,000,000 to recipients of funding from the Fund for Los Angeles.
+As of 2025, the foundation had disbursed over $78,000,000 to recipients of funding from the Fund for Los Angeles.

 Fund for Los Angeles grant recipients

 Fund for Los Angeles grant recipients include: